 - Blender or food processor

-- 5 cloves garlic can be substituted for 1 tsp of garlic powder
+- 5 cloves garlic can be substituted for 1 teaspoon of garlic powder

-- 50 ml olive oil I used light mild olive oil.
-Equals 3 tbsp of olive oil.
+- 50 ml (1.69 floz) olive oil I used light mild olive oil.
+Equals 3 tablespoon of olive oil.

 - 1 pinch pepper

 - 2. WASH AND DRAIN YOUR BASIL.
 Running your basil under some cold water and giving it a very gentle rub will help release its delicious flavour and fragrance.
 Once you’ve done that, make sure to let it dry completely (or gently tap it dry with a clean tea towel).

 - 3. ADD EVERYTHING TO A FOOD PROCESSOR OR BLENDER.
 Add your olive oil, lemon juice, roasted garlic + cashews, washed & dried basil, nutritional yeast, salt and pepper to your food processor/blender.
 Make sure to always add the liquids (olive oil and lemon juice) first!